pfeatherstone/msgpack_cpp/README.md

 #### Custom object

-Option 1 : defined `serialize()` and `deserialize()` functions in the same namespace as your custom struct.
+Option 1 : define `serialize()` and `deserialize()` functions in the same namespace as your custom struct.
 This will get picked up by ADL.

 ```
 namespace mynamespace